reTHINK-project/scenario-service-implementation/docs/Usage Scenarios.md

 H2H inter-domain Conversation with different CSPs and external IdPs https://github.com/reTHINK-project/use-cases/issues/95

-FROM WP5 :
+From WP5 :

 Enterprise use case

-Scenario to be implemented :
+*Scenario to be implemented :*

 User A from Entreprise 1 calls user B from Entreprise 2 Peer-toPeer call is established between A and B